Ian A. McFarland

 Ian Alexander McFarland (born 1963) is an American Lutheran theologian who has served since 2019 as Robert W. Woodruff Professor of Theology at Emory University's Candler School of Theology, His books include The Hope of Glory: A Theology of Redemption (2024), The Word Made Flesh: A Theology of the Incarnation (2019), From Nothing: A Theology of Creation (2014), In Adam's Fall: A Meditation on the Christian Doctrine of Original Sin (2010), and The Divine Image: Envisioning the Invisible God (2005).

 Career

 McFarland holds degrees from Trinity College (Hartford), Union Theological Seminary (New York), the Lutheran School of Theology at Chicago, the University of Cambridge and Yale University.

 He taught at the University of Aberdeen from 1998 to 2005.
 He taught from 2005 to 2015 at Candler School of Theology.
 From 2015 to 2019 he was the Regius Professor of Divinity at the University of Cambridge.
 He returned to Candler in 2019.

-McFarland is editor of the Scottish Journal of Theology, a former fellow of Selwyn College, Cambridge, and a member of the Evangelical Lutheran Church in America.
-He has served as one of the ELCA representatives on rounds 12 and 13 of the U.S. Lutheran–Catholic Dialogue.
+McFarland was editor of the Scottish Journal of Theology from 2015-2025.
+He is a former fellow of Selwyn College, Cambridge, and a member of the Evangelical Lutheran Church in America.
+He has served as one of the ELCA representatives on rounds 12 and 13 of the U.S. Lutheran–Catholic Dialogue and is currently a member of the 19th Session of the international Lutheran-Orthodox Dialogue.